-The Brookings Institution has recently produced several publications on Turkey’s changing relations with the West, including the book “Turkey and the West: Fault Lines in a Troubled Alliance” (Brookings Institution Press, 2017) by Kemal Kirişci, “The West’s Turkey Conundrum” by Amanda Sloat, and the upcoming “Germany and Turkey: The unavoidable partnership” by Stephen F. Szabo.
-Drawing on these publications’ conclusions, the Center on the United States and Europe (CUSE) will a host a panel discussion on Monday, March 26 on the future of Turkey’s relationship with the West.
-Kirişci, Sloat, and Szabo will be joined by Eric Edelman, the Robert Hertog Distinguished Practitioner-in-Residence at John Hopkins School of Advanced International Studies (SAIS) and former U.S. ambassador to Turkey.
-Lisel Hintz, Assistant Professor of International Relations and European Studies at SAIS, will moderate the discussion.
+The Brookings Institution has recently produced several publications on Turkey’s changing relations with the West, including the book “Turkey and the West: Fault Lines in a Troubled Alliance” (Brookings Institution Press, 2017) by Kemal Kirişci, “The West’s Turkey Conundrum” by Amanda Sloat, and “Germany and Turkey: The unavoidable partnership” by Stephen F. Szabo.
+Drawing on these publications’ conclusions, the Center on the United States and Europe (CUSE) hosted a panel discussion on Monday, March 26 on the future of Turkey’s relationship with the West.
+Kirişci, Sloat, and Szabo were joined by Eric Edelman, the Robert Hertog Distinguished Practitioner-in-Residence at John Hopkins School of Advanced International Studies (SAIS) and former U.S. ambassador to Turkey.
+Lisel Hintz, Assistant Professor of International Relations and European Studies at SAIS, moderated the discussion.

-Following the discussion, panelists will take questions from the audience.
+Following the discussion, panelists took questions from the audience.